Saratoga Trunk

-Saratoga Trunk is a 1945 American Western film (or historical romance film, per the American Film Institute) directed by Sam Wood and starring Gary Cooper, Ingrid Bergman, and Flora Robson.
-Written by Casey Robinson, based on the novel Saratoga Trunk by Edna Ferber, the film is about a Texas gambler and the daughter of a Creole aristocrat and his beautiful mistress.
-They become lovers and work together to seek justice from a society that has ruined their parents and rejected them.
-The title of the film and novel has a dual meaning.
-Clio says at one point that she thought a Saratoga trunk had to do with luggage, not a railroad line.
-It meant both.
-Saratoga trunks were top of the line for elegant travelers.
+Saratoga Trunk is a 1945 American historical romance film, directed by Sam Wood and starring Gary Cooper, Ingrid Bergman, and Flora Robson.
+Written by Casey Robinson, based on the 1941 novel Saratoga Trunk by Edna Ferber, the film is set in New Orleans and the upstate New York resort of Saratoga Springs.
+It follows the relationship of two characters with no social position because their parents suffered injustice.
+They seek to settle scores while romantically involved with one another.
+He is a Texas gambler.
+She is the daughter of an affair between a Creole aristocrat and his mistress.
+The title of the film has a dual meaning, referring to both a railroad line and model of luggage favored by elegant travelers.

 Plot

 New Orleans, 1875.
-Clio Dulaine returns, plotting revenge.
-Years earlier, she and her late mother were banished to Paris by her father's family, the Dulaines.
-Clio's mother was his mistress; Clio was born out of wedlock.
-His family forced him to marry a woman of his own class.
-When Rita tried to shoot herself, he intervened.
-She was accused of murdering him.
+Clio Dulaine returns, plotting revenge for her mother Rita, who had been mistress to a member of the Dulaine family.
+After he illicitly fathered Clio and his family forced him to marry a woman of his own class, Rita tried to shoot herself.
+He intervened and was fatally shot himself, and she was accused of murdering him.
+His family packed her off to Paris to hush up the scandal.

 Clio has two devoted allies—her maid, Angelique, and a dwarf servant, Cupidon.
-They restore her mansion on Rampart Street; she assumes the name “Comtesse de Chanfrais”.
-Clio plans to shame the Dulaines and marry a rich man, but Angelique says Clio is like her mother, grandmother and great-grandmother, fools for love.
-“They always hope, ladies like her, but never so…”
+They restore her mansion on Rampart Street and she assumes the name "Comtesse de Chanfrais".
+Clio plans to shame the Dulaines and marry a rich man, but Angelique says Clio is like her mother, grandmother and great-grandmother, who were all fools for love: "They always hope, ladies like her, but never so..."

-One Sunday morning, at the market, Clio falls in love at first sight with a tall Texan gambler, Clint Maroon.
-A furious Angelique whisks Clio away, but they soon meet at Begue's, a famous restaurant, where Clio takes the Dulaine's regular table.
-The Dulaines recognize her and flee, and Clio invites Clint to sit at her table.
+At the market on a Sunday morning, Clio falls in love at first sight with a tall Texan gambler, Clint Maroon.
+A furious Angelique whisks Clio away, but they soon meet at Begue's, a famous restaurant, where Clio takes the Dulaine family's regular table.
+The Dulaines recognize her and flee, as Clio invites Clint to join her at her table.

 At the house, Clint mistakes her for a prostitute.
 She slams the door on him.
 He haunts the house for weeks.
-Angelique intercepts a letter of apology.
-At last, Clio goes to church; he kneels beside her.
+Angelique intercepts his letter of apology.
+At last, when Clio goes to church, he kneels beside her.
 They reconcile and become lovers.
 Clint has no interest in marriage, even with the girl back home who embroidered his neckties.
-He promises Angelique that he won't interfere with Clio's plans, because he wants her to be happy, but when she proposes opening a gambling house, he moves on to Saratoga.
+He promises Angelique that he won't interfere with Clio's plans to spite the Dulaines by marrying into wealth and social status, because he wants Clio to be happy, but when she proposes opening a gambling house, he moves east to Saratoga.
 Clio's obsession with revenge keeps her in New Orleans.

-Clio's various efforts to embarrass the Dulaines finally pay off.
-If Clio leaves New Orleans and gives up the name Dulaine, they will pay her $10,000 and bring her mother's body to New Orleans for burial as “Rita Dulaine, loving wife.”
+Clio's efforts to embarrass the Dulaines achieve a measure of success.
+If Clio leaves New Orleans and gives up the name Dulaine, they will pay her $10,000 and bring her mother's body to New Orleans for burial as "Rita Dulaine, loving wife".